prrvchr/jdbcDriverOOo/README.md

 ## Requirement:

 [HsqlDB](http://hsqldb.org/) is a database written in Java.
-The use of HsqlDB requires the installation and configuration within LibreOffice / OpenOffice of a **JRE 11 or later**.
+The use of HsqlDB requires the installation and configuration within LibreOffice / OpenOffice of a **JRE version 11 or later**.
-I recommend [AdoptOpenJDK](https://adoptopenjdk.net/) as your Java installation source.
+I recommend [Adoptium](https://adoptium.net/releases.html?variant=openjdk11) as your Java installation source.

 If you are using **LibreOffice on Linux**, then you are subject to [bug 139538](https://bugs.documentfoundation.org/show_bug.cgi?id=139538).
 To work around the problem, please uninstall the packages: